RubenLaube-Pohto/php-moviedb-harjtyo/README.md

 ### Problems with VPN

 On the final weekend before finishing the project the VPN connection to school servers decided to oddly break.
 It was possible to reach one of the usually available drives but not the other.
 Last lines of the code had to be writen over SSH with Vim because it was the only way to reach the files.
+PS: Later FTP was used to get to the files.
+It was not as good as a working VPN but good enough.

 ## Closing Report